Gilbert Simondon

 Gilbert Simondon (/fr/; 2 October 1924 - 7 February 1989) was a French philosopher best known for his theory of individuation and his work on the field of philosophy of technology.

 Simondon's work is characterized by his philosophical approach on information theory, communication studies, technology and the natural sciences.
-Although largely overlooked in his lifetime, the advent of the Information Age has collaborated to a reappraisal and increased interest in Simondon's books, with him being seen as someone who has precisely predicted and described the social effects and paradigms technical objects and technology itself have offered in the 21st century.
+Although largely overlooked in his lifetime, the advent of the Information Age has resulted in a reappraisal and increased interest in Simondon's books.
+He is now seen as someone who precisely predicted and described the social effects and paradigms technical objects and technology itself have offered in the 21st century.

 Despite Simondon's thought having remained largely alienated amidst the effervescent wave of post-structuralism of his age in his homeland of France and Europe in general, a few colleagues have been pioneers in praising Simondon's writings and demonstrating the influence and weight of his intellectual work in their own, the most notable being Gilles Deleuze, whose The Logic of Sense is heavily influenced by Simondon's theory of individuation, and Herbert Marcuse, who takes inspiration from Simondon's notions of the effects of technological alienation in society in his book One-Dimensional Man.
-Today, Simondon's work influence can most clearly be seen in the works of Bruno Latour, Bernard Stiegler and Yuk Hui.
+More recently, Simondon's work influence can most clearly be seen in the works of Bruno Latour, Bernard Stiegler and Yuk Hui.

 Career

 Born in Saint-Étienne, Simondon was a student of philosopher of science Georges Canguilhem, philosopher Martial Guéroult, and phenomenologist Maurice Merleau-Ponty.
-He studied at the Ecole Normale Supérieure and the Sorbonne.
+He studied at the École Normale Supérieure and the University of Paris.
 He defended his doctoral dissertations in 1958 at the University of Paris.
 His main thesis, L'individuation à la lumière des notions de Forme et d'Information (Individuation in the light of the notions of Form and Information), was published in two parts, the first in 1964 under the title L'individu et sa génèse physico-biologique (Individuation and its physical-biological genesis) at the Presses Universitaires de France, although the second part, L'individuation psychique et collective (Psychic and collective individuation) was only published by Aubier in 1989.
-While his main thesis, which laid the foundations of his thinking, was not widely read until it was commented upon by Gilles Deleuze and, more recently, Bruno Latour and Bernard Stiegler, his complementary thesis, Du mode d'existence des objets techniques (On the mode of existence of technical objects) was published by Aubier immediately after being completed (in 1958) and had an instant impact on a wide audience.
+While his main thesis, which laid the foundations of his thinking, was not widely read until it was commented upon by Bruno Latour and Bernard Stiegler, his complementary thesis, Du mode d'existence des objets techniques (On the mode of existence of technical objects) was published by Aubier immediately after being completed (in 1958) and had an instant impact on a wide audience.
 It was only in 2005 that Jérôme Millon published a complete edition of the main thesis.